-The property served as the headquarters of Beneficial Standard Life Insurance from 1967 through 1985, when the property was sold and the insurance firm was acquired by CalFed, Inc. The property is now known as Wilshire Park Place and is owned by Jamison Properties, Inc.
+Beneficial Plaza was dedicated on Veterans Day, November 11, 1967 and served as the headquarters of Beneficial Standard Life Insurance through 1985, when the property was sold and the insurance firm was acquired by CalFed, Inc. The property is now known as Wilshire Park Place and is owned by Jamison Properties, Inc.

 The Conservancy featured the site on our 2016 tour of Koreatown, as well as in our 2010 people’s choice poll, the Top 60 of the ‘60s.
 The poll was part of an initiative by the Conservancy and our Modern Committee, The Sixties Turn 50, which raised awareness of Los Angeles County’s rich legacy of 1960s architecture.